← Back to all work

 Design Philosophy

-Every design decision starts from one question: "Would this feel safe for someone on their worst day?"
+Every design decision starts from one question: "Does this feel like care — not like another task on the to-do list?"

 Core principles